Jan 15 2011

 The effect in the last two photos above was achieved by painting the pattern with varying levels of gloss and matte finish.
 A cool effect to remember once I’ve found a home to purchse…

-CT Art">CT Art
+CT Art

 Delightful art made with a CT scanner